We use our proprietary methodology to produce these rankings. Learn more →

 William and Mary Law School alumni include John Marshall, the nation's fourth chief justice, as well as more than 8,000 lawyers practicing law around the world.

 Accreditation: The Southern Association of Colleges and Schools Commission on Colleges provides accreditation to the College of William and Mary.
-The American Bar Association provides accreditation to William and Mary Law School.

 4.